alpha-beta-soup/alpha-beta-soup.github.io/source/_posts/2015-06-01-the-things-you-see-on-a-journey-a-tutorial-on-grass.markdown

 This tells Git to not track files (or changes to files) with the extension `.qgs~` (which is an automatically-generated backup of a QGIS project file), or anything in the directory `data/hillshade/` (which is the terrain DEM/hillshade model that I use as input for the analysis).

 The hillshade and digital elevation model (DEM) I used for this project are several gigabytes in size; I haven't included them in the project to save you the bandwidth.
 The `.gitignore` file is a handy way to manage issues like this.
-For following along with this tutorial, you can download any DEM of New Zealand (projected to NZTM NZGD2000) that you have rights to use.
+For following along with this tutorial, you can download any DEM of New Zealand (projected to NZTM NZGD2000) that you have the rights to use.
+(You can of course pick a region anywhere else in the world.)

-We also have `README.md`, which is the Markdown file that provides the documentation you can see on the GitHub repository for this project.
+We also have `README.md`, which is the Markdown file that provides the documentation you can see on the front page of the GitHub repository for this project.

 `index.html` is where we have a simple webpage displaying a Leaflet map.
 We'll get to this later.